Post Farm Printshop Artists’ Retreats

 Printmaking Classes with instructors Liz Born and Gabe Hoare

 Learn printmaking over a long weekend at the Post Farm Printshop!
 Housed in the barn of an idyllic farm near Albany Wisconsin, two hours northwest of Chicago.
-Accomodations, meals, and materials included.
+Accommodations, meals, and materials included.

 These courses are intended for artists of all ages (15+) and skill levels.
-We’ll cover the basics as well as advanced techniques in morning demos, and then meet with artists individually in the afternoon, so you’ll receive instruction and feedback to meet your goals.
+We’ll cover the basics as well as advanced techniques in morning demos, and then meet with artists individually in the afternoon, so you’ll receive instruction and feedback to meet your individualgoals.
+Class size is VERY small.
 This is a great way to launch your printmaking practice, or to re-equip yourself with new tools.
 We’ll draw inspiration (and source material) from the beautiful Wisconsin prairie that surrounds us.
-Maximum class size is 5 (for a cohort of 10 artists total each weekend).

 All meals and materials will be provided.
 Each evening after dinner there will be open studio time with an instructor present, so artists can work on their projects into the night.

-Artists will learn how to create unique, painterly prints using watercolor and oil-based media.
-Participants seeking non-toxic processes will enjoy working with watercolor, and oil-painters will benefit from the luminous nature of traditional inks.
-Instructor Liz Born will demonstrate both reductive and additive techniques, stencil and found object interventions, press operation, paper soaking, and multiple plate registration.
+Artists will learn how to create unique, painterly prints using luminous oil-based inks.
+Possibilities include both reductive and additive techniques, stenciling and found object interventions.
+Press operation, paper soaking, and multiple plate registration will be covered.
 There will be ample time to create a series of simple prints, or a handful of more involved compositions.
-Maximum size is 22×30.”
-Includes six sheets of Rives BFK or Hahnemühle Copperplate paper.
+Plate size up to 20×26”.

 7-10pm Optional (but encouraged!) meet & greet BBQ*